Christie associates to be sentenced for New Jersey bridge scandal

 In seeking prison terms, prosecutors accused Kelly and Baroni of committing perjury at trial.

-Both defendants are expected to appeal their convictions.
-Wigenton denied their request for a new trial earlier this month.
+Both defendants were expected to appeal their convictions.
+Wigenton earlier denied their request for a new trial.

-No other officials have been charged in connection with the Bridgegate plot, though prosecutors introduced evidence at trial suggesting that Christie himself and numerous members of his inner circle knew about the scandal earlier than they publicly acknowledged.
+No other officials have been charged in the Bridgegate plot, though prosecutors introduced evidence at trial suggesting that Christie and numerous members of his inner circle knew about the scandal earlier than they publicly acknowledged.

-(Reporting by Joseph Ax in New York; Editing by Scott Malone and Matthew Lewis)
+(Reporting by Joseph Ax in New York; Additional reporting by Susan Heavey in Washington; Editing by Matthew Lewis and Jeffrey Benkoe)